Diksha Shankhwar

 4. Information Processing Difficulty

-Some children may find it difficult to organize, remember, or interpret information they read or hear.
+Some children may find it difficult to organise, remember, or interpret information they read or hear.

 Parents should remember that learning disabilities are not caused by laziness or lack of intelligence.